-Move-in is August 1 and move-out is July 15 annually.
+Move-in is August 15 and move-out is July 15 annually.
 Program dues are $2,000, with half due at move in and half due at the beginning of Spring Semester.

 The Office for Sustainability accepts Gibbs House Fellowship applications on a rolling basis through March 30 annually.
 Acceptance letters for the following academic year will be emailed to applicants before the end of spring semester.
 Applications may be sent to email@example.com or submitted to the Office for Sustainability in hard copy.

 Features of the Gibbs House Property Master Plan include: Hoop Houses, Seven-Layer Food Forest, Annual Vegetable Garden, Hugulkultur Beds and Swales, Living Fence, Presentation Space and Design Competition, Renewable Energy Installations, and so much more including ways to get involved in this exciting permaculture project!